Primary admission guidance

 Exceptional medical, social or compassionate grounds

 A request for a place on these grounds must be supported by a medical certificate or other appropriate information.
 This should name the preferred school and set out the reasons why this school is the only school suitable that can meet your child’s needs and the difficulties likely to occur if your child has to attend another school.
-If you do not submit documentation your application will not be considered under the priority 5 criteria.
-Applications on such grounds will be considered by an appointed advisory panel
+If you do not submit documentation your application will not be considered under these criteria.
+Applications on such grounds will be considered by an appointed advisory panel.

-If you wish to apply under priority 5 and the school you’re applying for is a voluntary aided, foundation or academy school or in another local authority, you’ll need to check if this criteria is included in the admissions criteria for that particular school.
+If you wish to apply under these criteria and the school you’re applying for is a voluntary aided, foundation or academy school or in another local authority, you’ll need to check if this criteria is included in the admissions criteria for that particular school.

 Children arriving from overseas